Developer utility

 SQL is easier to trust when it is easier to read.
 Whether you are reviewing a reporting query, debugging a stored procedure, cleaning up PL/SQL, or validating a migration script, formatting helps surface the actual structure of the code.
 Joins, conditions, subqueries, unions, and function calls become easier to inspect when clauses line up consistently.

 A browser-based SQL formatter is especially practical during review and debugging work because teams often receive SQL from tickets, chat messages, logs, or exported files.
 Instead of fixing indentation manually, developers can normalize the script instantly and focus on correctness.
+If you want a longer walkthrough, the SQL Formatter guide explains the workflow, review benefits, and common PL/SQL use cases in more detail.

 For adjacent tasks, combine this page with UnwrapPLSQL for wrapped Oracle packages, Text Compare for before-and-after review, JSON Formatter for API payloads, and Regex Tester when validating SQL-oriented search or parsing patterns.